spences10/blog.scottspence.me/src/pages/2018/2018-03-02-styled-components/index.md

 export default App
 ```

+### Style the body with `injectGlobal`

 For styling the body of our react app we currently have the
 `index.css` file that is being imported into the mounting point of our
 app in the `index.js` file.

 To style the body we can use [`injectGlobal`] from styled-components
-which adds styled directly to the stylesheet.
+which adds the styles directly to the stylesheet.

 To do this you bring in the `injectGlobal` named export from
 styled-components and add your styles between the back ticks.